Semiconductor stocks: buying when the chips are down

 Selectivity in semiconductor stocks remains key, especially if economic uncertainty leads to further deterioration in the near-term demand outlook.
 We prefer high-quality semiconductor companies whose valuations have priced in the worst-case scenario in the short term and fail to reflect the structural and secular trends that should moderate this downcycle and support long-term earnings growth.

-Within the commoditized memory market, we’ve focused on companies with low production costs, healthy balance sheets, and a commitment to returning capital to shareholders.
-This segment offers leverage to the ongoing boom in data center spending as the push to accumulate and monetize big data sets continues.
+Within the commoditised memory market, we’ve focused on companies with low production costs, healthy balance sheets, and a commitment to returning capital to shareholders.
+This segment offers leverage to the ongoing boom in data centre spending as the push to accumulate and monetise big data sets continues.

 Analog semiconductors stand to benefit from content gains in a wider array of industrial end markets and the ongoing push for factory automation.
 We prefer businesses that trade at attractive valuations and offer superior exposure to end markets with the strongest secular growth trends.